September 15, 2017

 Nonetheless, the results found the ejected fluid of the next shot fired was positive for HBsAg in 19 out of 50 (38%) of the samples.
 Within these contaminated samples, the average volume of blood detected in the ejectate was 0.118 microliters (range, 0.023 uL – 0.417 uL) (Grabowsky et al., 1994).
 The exterior nozzle of the Ped-O-Jet was positive for HBsAg in 8 out of 10 (80%) of the samples.
 Yet the interior of the nozzle was negative (0 out of 10) for HBsAg contamination (Weniger, 2003).
 This data demonstrated significant contamination.

 To put this into perspective, lets convert these figures into picoliters which is the smallest estimated unit for transferring blood-borne pathogens.
 One microliter equals 1,000,000 picoliters.
-The estimated volume of blood to transfer the Hepatitis B Virus is 10 picoliters and the estimated volume of blood to transfer the Hepatitis C Virus is 100 picoliters.
+The estimated volume of blood to transfer the Hepatitis B particles is 10 picoliters and the estimated volume of blood to transfer Hepatitis C particles is 100 picoliters.

 Therefore, the contaminated 19 samples of ejected fluid converts to 23,000 to 417,000 picoliters of blood, with the average volume of blood being 118,000 picoliters.
-This means these samples could hold 2,300 to 41,700 Hepatitis B virions and 230 to 4,170 Hepatitis C virions.
-With the averages being 11,800 Hepatitis B virions and 1,180 Hepatitis C virions.
+This means these samples could hold 2,300 to 41,700 Hepatitis B particles and 230 to 4,170 Hepatitis C particles.
+With the averages being 11,800 Hepatitis B particles and 1,180 Hepatitis C particles.
 This data demonstrates blood-borne pathogens could have been transferred through the ejectate fluid of a Ped-O-Jet injector.

 In a second set of tests, the researchers assessed whether wiping the nozzle reduced or prevented cross-contamination between jet injections.
 The nozzle of the Ped-O-Jet was wiped with a cotton ball moistened in acetone immediately after inoculating the underside of a rabbit contaminated with 0.025 milliliters HBsAg serum.
 The Ped-O-Jet was then fired five times into five separate 1 dram vials.
 The ejectate fluid in each of the vials was assayed.
 This test was repeated ten times (Grabowsky et al., 1994).